cristinagalisteo/thesis_CGalisteo/README.md

 **KO_database.R:** Download KEGG database and link them (it might take a while)

+**KO_merge.R:** Merge all the file from BlastKOALA into one.

 **rpkg_linecounter.R:** Filter all blast files in the folder to calculate RPKG

-**rpkg_linecounter_oneFile:** Filter blast file to calculate RPKG and generate one result for each file (Use when the blast files are too big for your RAM)
+**rpkg_linecounter_oneFile.R:** Filter blast file to calculate RPKG and generate one result for each file (Use when the blast files are too big for your RAM)